In a unique research collaboration, students make the case for less e-waste

 Although the group lacked the time and resources to travel to communities in the Global South, which they profiled in the case study, they leaned into exhaustive secondary research, collecting data on how some countries are irresponsibly dumping e-waste.
 In contrast, others have developed alternative solutions that can be duplicated elsewhere and scaled.

 The content directly informed Hampton’s dissertation research, which “looks at applying machine learning to climate justice issues such as urban heat islands.”
-She said that writing a case study that is accessible to general audiences upskilled her for the non-profit she’s determined to start.
-“It’s going to provide communities with free resources and data needed to understand how they are impacted by climate change and begin to advocate against injustice,” Hampton explained.
+She said that writing a case study that is accessible to general audiences upskilled her for the non-profit organization she’s determined to start.
+“It’s going to provide communities with free resources and data needed to understand how they are impacted by climate change and begin to advocate against injustice,” Hampton explains.

 Taking the case study to classrooms around the world